 The EVORIL project was initiated in 2013, in response to structural challenges in the community due to the Murray Darling Basin water reform process.
 EVORIL explores the productivity, resilience and economic feasibility of alternative pasture species on retired irrigation land in the Western Murray Catchment.

-The project has two components, small plot trials to evaluate new and existing pasture species/varieties and larger areas sown to improved pasture species to test livestock performance.
+Research consists of two components, small plot trials to evaluate new and existing pasture species, and producer demonstration sites sown to species identified as potentially suitable to the local conditions.

 Over 40 types of grasses, legumes, herbs and shrubs are being trialled in nine locations for their ability to grow on a rainfall of 300mm, tolerance to a range of soil types, frost, waterlogging and persistence.